Rear-End Truck Accident Lawyers in Augusta

 If you want to make sure you are getting a fair deal and maximizing your compensation package, contact the legal team at Chris Hudson Law Group for help with your claim.
 We can thoroughly review your case and help you understand your rights and what you may be entitled to as far as full and fair compensation goes.

 Compensation for a Rear-End Accident

 One of the most common mistakes that victims make after being involved in a rear-end collision is assuming that they don’t need an attorney, because rear-end accidents automatically mean the other driver is at fault.
-That is not the case, especially when dealing with a trucking company, their insurers, and their team of aggressive attorneys.
+That is not the case, especially when dealing with a trucking company, its insurers, and its team of aggressive attorneys.

 Trucking companies employ teams of attorneys to protect them and their assets.
 One of the ways they accomplish this is through tactics designed to absolve drivers of the majority of the blame for an accident.
 They can do this through evidence, or lack thereof, and they can manipulate victims into admitting partial blame.
-In Georgia, assigning blame for an accident matters, especially when it comes to recovering compensation.
+In Georgia, the percentage of blame assigned to each driver for an accident is important, especially when it comes to recovering compensation.

 Georgia employs a “modified comparative negligence” model for assigning accident liability and distributing compensation.
 Under this system, each driver involved in an accident is assigned a percentage of liability for causing the accident.
 One party may be more at fault than the other, but if the other driver was engaging in any behavior that even slightly contributed to the accident, they also bear part of the blame.